CONCEPT OF HYBRIDIZATION

 We can conclude that –

 Consider a simple example of sp hybridization.
-One s orbital and one p orbital overlap to form a sp hybrid orbital.
-We know from our ‘quantum mechanics’ posts (post no 32 and 33) , that an orbital is a region ,where probability of finding the electron( which behaves as a wave) is the most.
-So, an orbital is a mathematical function , which describes the behaviour of electron in it.
+One s orbital and one p orbital overlap to form an sp hybrid orbital.
+We know from our ‘quantum mechanics’ posts (post no 32 and 33), that an orbital is a region, where the probability of finding the electron( which behaves as a wave) is the most.
+So, an orbital is a mathematical function, which describes the behavior of the electron in it.

 Constructive interference → Probability of finding the electron is highest.

-Destructive interference → Probability of finding the electron is lowest.
+Destructive interference → Probability of finding the electron is the lowest.

 Bond angle.

-In our next post , we shall study molecules formed by hybridization process.
-Till then ,
+In our next post, we shall study molecules formed by the hybridization process.
+Till then,

 Be a perpetual student of life and keep learning…